Banksy-said-hi/Data-Structures-Java/README.md

 - This built-in ```get()``` function allows you to access any element in your LinkedList by specifying its position, making it easy to review or display particular clues whenever you need to.

 ## Doubly LinkedList

+- Choose a singly linked list for better memory efficiency, but opt for a doubly linked list if speed and operational efficiency are more important.

+- **Memory Usage**:
+  •	Singly Linked List: Uses less memory as each node only holds a reference to the next node.
+Ideal when you want to keep memory usage low, especially in cases with a large number of nodes.
+	•	Doubly Linked List: Each node stores references to both the previous and next nodes.
+This extra reference doubles the memory usage per node, so it’s more costly in terms of memory.

+- **Performance**:
+	•	Singly Linked List: Limited in operation flexibility, particularly when traversing in reverse or performing complex operations.
+Insertions and deletions are simple but less efficient for backtracking or complex operations.
+	•	Doubly Linked List: Allows two-way traversal, making operations like deletions, insertions, and reverse traversals more efficient in terms of time because it doesn’t require starting over from the head or tail.
+This is useful for applications where both directions of traversal are common or required for optimal performance.

 - **Add After**:
 ```
 public void addAfter(Node prevNode, int data) {